 Legal documents indicate that hospital staff at Valley Medical Center failed to specify the correct test that needed to be conducted in order to determine whether the child had the disorder, and that LabCorp failed to communicate with the hospital in order to avoid conducting the wrong test.

-Greg Colburn, an attorney at Davis Law Group, P.S., says that this lapse in communication is just one example of the many budget-related issues that have negatively impacted the quality of care that patients receive in U.S. hospitals.
+Davis Law Group, P.S. founder attorney Chris Davis says that this lapse in communication is just one example of the many budget-related issues that have negatively impacted the quality of care that patients receive in U.S. hospitals.

 “Because the family was requesting the diagnostic testing for this specific genetic disorder, it is difficult to understand how the process could have gone awry,” explained Davis, who has represented numerous personal injury victims in his time as a plaintiff’s attorney.
 “The couple clearly placed a great deal of trust in the testing process, and they were led to believe that their child would not be affected by the medical condition.”

 Complications in Medical Malpractice Cases